 How important is context for financial services advertising?

 The context in which an advertisement for financial services advertisement is viewed is very important.
 Trust is an absolute necessity for users when dealing with financial services companies and, therefore, it is essential to appear alongside high quality content whilst avoiding low quality websites (especially MFAs) or environments where an advertisement for a trustworthy client may be viewed alongside fraud or low quality content.
+Some regulators may take into account the context of the advertisement and your distribution obligations (see below).

 The “tsunami” of fraud is to be avoided